HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 * Where it is possible to concatenate the repeating values into a single value, then it may be possible to use one Observation resource to capture the result
 * Multiple Observation resources may need to be created, one for each occurrence of OBX-5
-  * In this instance, it may be important to understand the relationships that can be documented with the partOf and/or hasMember elements offered by Observation
+  * In this instance, it is important to understand the relationships that can be documented with the partOf and/or hasMember elements offered by Observation
 * It may be possible to capture each occurrence as a component of a single Observation resource